beejjorgensen/bgc/src/bgc_part_0800_pointers_2.md

 * Address
 * _Pointer!_

-So a point is an index into memory, somewhere.
+So a pointer is an index into memory, somewhere.

 For a random example, say that a number 3490 was stored at address ("index") 23,237,489,202.
 If we have an `int` pointer to that 3490, that